 Sites with multiple interconnected datacenters

-Many organizations have a number of interconnected datacenters.
-In this case, you want to keep as much traffic within the datacenter as possible because cross-datacenter links are expensive and slow.
-You can deploy connectors in each datacenter to serve only the applications that reside within the datacenter.
+Large organizations use multiple datacenters.
+You want to keep as much traffic within a specific datacenter as possible because cross-datacenter links are expensive and slow.
+You deploy connectors in each datacenter to serve only the applications that reside within the datacenter.
 This approach minimizes cross-datacenter links and provides an entirely transparent experience to your users.

 Applications installed on isolated networks

-Applications can be hosted in networks that are not part of the main corporate network.
+Applications can be hosted in networks that aren't part of the main corporate network.
 You can use connector groups to install dedicated connectors on isolated networks to also isolate applications to the network.
-This usually happens when a third-party vendor maintains a specific application for your organization.
+The scenario is common for vendors that maintain a specific application.

-For applications installed on IaaS for cloud access, connector groups provide a common service to secure the access to all the apps.
-Connector groups don't create additional dependency on your corporate network, or fragment the app experience.
-Connectors can be installed on every cloud datacenter and serve only applications that reside in that network.
-You can install several connectors to achieve high availability.
+For applications installed on Infrastructure as a Service (IaaS) for cloud access, connector groups provide a common service to secure access to all apps.
+Connector groups don't create more dependencies on your corporate network, or fragment the app experience.
+Connectors are installed on every cloud datacenter and serve only applications that reside in that network.
+You install several connectors to achieve high availability.

 Take as an example an organization that has several virtual machines connected to their own IaaS hosted virtual network.
-To allow employees to use these applications, these private networks are connected to the corporate network using site-to-site VPN.
-This provides a good experience for employees that are located on-premises.
-But, it may not be ideal for remote employees, because it requires additional on-premises infrastructure to route access, as you can see in the diagram below:
+To allow employees to use these applications, these private networks are connected to the corporate network using site-to-site Virtual Private Network (VPN).
+Site-to-site VPN provides a good experience for employees that are located on-premises.
+But, it isn't ideal for remote employees, because it requires more on-premises infrastructure to route access, as illustrated in the diagram:

-With Azure AD Application Proxy connector groups, you can enable a common service to secure the access to all applications without creating additional dependency on your corporate network:
+With Microsoft Entra application proxy connector groups, you enable a common service to secure access to all applications without creating more dependencies on your corporate network:

 Multi-forest – different connector groups for each forest

-In this case, specific connectors can be deployed per forest, and set to serve applications that were published to serve only the users of that specific forest.
+Single-sign-on is commonly achieved using Kerberos Constrained Delegation (KCD).
+The connector’s machines are joined to a domain that can delegate the users to the application.
+KCD supports cross-forest capabilities.
+But for companies who have distinct multi-forest environments with no trust between them, a single connector can't be used for all forests.
+Instead, specific connectors are deployed per forest, and set to serve applications that are published to serve only the users of that specific forest.
 Each connector group represents a different forest.
-While the tenant and most of the experience is unified for all forests, users can be assigned to their forest applications using Azure AD groups.
+While the tenant and most of the experience is unified for all forests, users can be assigned to their forest applications using Microsoft Entra groups.

 Disaster Recovery sites

-- If your DR site is built in active-active mode where it is exactly like the main site and has the same networking and AD settings, you can create the connectors on the DR site in the same connector group as the main site.
-This enables Azure AD to detect failovers for you.
+- Your DR site is built in active-active mode where it's exactly like the main site.
+The site also has the same networking and Active Directory (AD) settings.
+You can create the connectors on the DR site in the same connector group as the main site.
+Microsoft Entra ID detects failovers for you.

-- If your DR site is separate from the main site, you can create a different connector group in the DR site, and either 1) have backup applications or 2) manually divert the existing application to the DR connector group as needed.
+- Your DR site is separate from the main site.
+You create a different connector group in the DR site.
+You either have backup applications, or manually divert existing application to the DR connector group as needed.

 Serve multiple companies from a single tenant

-There are many different ways to implement a model in which a single service provider deploys and maintains Azure AD related services for multiple companies.
-Connector groups help the admin segregate the connectors and applications into different groups.
-One way, which is suitable for small companies, is to have a single Azure AD tenant while the different companies have their own domain name and networks.
-This is also true for M&A scenarios and situations where a single IT division serves several companies for regulatory or business reasons.
+You can implement a model in which a single service provider deploys and maintains Microsoft Entra related services for multiple companies.
+Connector groups help you segregate the connectors and applications into different groups.
+One way, which is suitable for small companies, is to have a single Microsoft Entra tenant while the different companies have their own domain name and networks.
+The same approach works for merger scenarios and situations where a single division serves several companies for regulatory or business reasons.